becooper222/AICoverLetterGenerator/README.md

 # AI Cover Letter Generator

-A powerful tool that helps you generate personalized cover letters using AI technology.
+A powerful web application that helps you generate personalized cover letters using AI technology.
+The application is hosted on Vercel and can be accessed at [insert-your-vercel-url].

 ## Features

 - Customized cover letter generation based on job descriptions and your resume
 - Professional formatting and structure
-- Easy-to-use interface
+- Easy-to-use web interface
 - Time-saving solution for job applications
+- Instantly accessible through any web browser
+- Secure user accounts to save and manage your cover letters

+## Live Demo

+Visit our live application at [insert-your-vercel-url]

+**Note:** You'll need to create an account to use the application.
+Registration is free and only requires an email address.

+## Technology Stack

+- Frontend: React.js
+- Backend: Node.js
+- Hosting: Vercel
+- AI Integration: OpenAI API
+- Authentication: NextAuth.js

 ## Getting Started

 ### Prerequisites

-- Python 3.x
+- Node.js
+- npm or yarn
-- Required Python packages (listed in `requirements.txt`)
+- Required packages (listed in `package.json`)

-### Installation
+### Local Development

 1. Clone the repository:
 ```bash